 The Air Carrier Access Act (ACAA), 49 U.S.C.
 41705, prohibits discriminatory treatment of persons with disabilities in air transportation.
 The Wendell H. Ford Aviation Investment and Reform Act for the 21st Century (AIR-21; Public Law 106-181) requires, among other things, that the Secretary of Transportation "regularly review all complaints received by air carriers alleging discrimination on the basis of disability" and "report annually to Congress on the results of such review."
-This is the eighth such annual report to Congress, which covers disability-related complaints that U.S. and foreign passenger air carriers operating to, from, and within the U.S. received during the 2011 calendar year, as reported to the U.S. Department of Transportation (Department or DOT) by those carriers.
+This is the ninth such annual report to Congress, which covers disability-related complaints that U.S. and foreign air carriers conducting passenger operations to, from, and within the U.S. received during the 2012 calendar year, as reported to the U.S. Department of Transportation (Department or DOT) by those carriers.